FRC2834/blackhawks-scouting/docs/config.md

 Certain widget types may also require additional fields:

+#### All widgets except Picture, Spacer

 `name`: string

 The name of the widget, which displays as a label next to it and identifies it in the exported data.

-Required by all widgets except Picture and Spacer.
+#### Picture, Positions

 `file`: filepath

-The path of an asset file.
-Currently, this option is only used by Picture and Positions which expect an image file to display.
+The path of an image file to display.

-Required by Picture and Positions.
+#### Dropdown, Radio, Multi Checkbox

 `options`: array[string]

-Different options to present to the user in widgets with predefined selections.
-Depending on the widget type, the user may be able to select one or multiple options.
+The list of options to present to the user.
+Dropdown and Radio require exactly one selection, while Multi Checkbox allows the user to select any number of options.

-Required by Dropdown, Radio, and MultiCheckbox.
+#### Toggle Grid

+`width`: number

+The number of columns in the grid.

+`height`: number

+The number of rows in the grid.

+`colors`: array[string]

+The list of colors to cycle through in a grid cell when it is clicked.
+Any CSS color value (hex, RGB, color name) may be used for each array element.

 ### Type-Specific Optional Fields